fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 inference accuracy (sup- plementary texts S9 and S10).

 In short: IBM will provide a quantization aware training (QAT) toolchain with the NorthPole system.
-QAT takes starts, usually, from a full precision FP32 model and converts all the weights and activations to integers, in order to reduce their precision.
+QAT starts, usually, from a full precision FP32 model and converts all the weights and activations to integers, in order to reduce their precision.
 This leads to information loss that worsens the accuracy of the network: to recover this, the DNN is trained for few more epochs to use